kenken64/NUSISS-DevOpsEng/workshop/workshop3.md

 <img style="float: center;" src="./screens/jenkinsci22.png">
 <br>

-5. Under source code management, select Git ten enter the repository URL as '<your StackAnnotationMaven github repo url>'.
+5. Under source code management, select Git then enter the repository URL as 'your StackAnnotationMaven github repo url'.
 Change the branch to be build to '*/development'

 6. Configure poll interval for the source code retrieval to be used as new build.
 Check Github hook trigger for GITScm polling and pilling SCM

-7. Under source code management, select Git ten enter the repository URL as <your StackAnnotation github repo url>.
-Change the branch to be build to '*/development'
+7. Under source code management, select Git ten enter the repository URL as 'your StackAnnotation github repo url'.
+Change the branch sepcifier to '*/development'

 <br>
 <img style="float: center;" src="./screens/jenkinsci23.png">
 <br>

 8. Check the poll interval for the source code retrieval to be used as new build.
 Check Github hook trigger for GITScm polling and pilling SCM.
-Configure the polling schedule as * * * * *
+Configure the polling schedule as * * * * * (Polling every minute, feel free to change to your desire scheduling timing)

 <br>
 <img style="float: center;" src="./screens/jenkinsci24.png">